DAFaulkens/CrowdFundingPayment-BankTransfer/README.md

 * Improved the functionality for logging errors and debugging.

 ###v1.4
-* Synchronized with the new version of CrowdFunding ( v1.4.3 )
+* Synchronized with the new version of Crowdfunding ( v1.4.3 )

 ###v1.2
 * Edited the size of some fields.